Here are the answers to the most Frequently Asked Questions about World Golf Tour. This page is focused on the Desktop/Mobile game.

 50% bonus XP for every game - Every game played on WGT will earn your player XP, which is what your player uses to level up.

 With the Plus Membership your player earns 50% extra bonus XP for every round, this will also add 50% extra XP earned for your country club when using a club pass.

 Carry 2 Free Club Passes - Club members can only hold one free pass at a time, but club members who are also Plus Members can hold up to 2 free passes.

 8-hour Free-Pass Generation - Club members currently receive a free pass every 12 hours and can only hold one free pass at a time.

 With a Plus Membership, a club member will receive a free pass every 8 hours and can hold up to 2 free passes at a time.

-36-Hour Club Rentals - When a player rents an item from the pro shop with their WGT credits, the normal rental window is 24 hours.
+36-Hour Club Rentals - When a player rents an item from the pro shop with their WGT Credits, the normal rental period is 24 hours.

 With a Plus Membership the rental extends to 36 hours.